 - Director, Johns Hopkins Lyme Disease Research Center

 - Associate Professor of Medicine, Johns Hopkins University School of Medicine

 Website: Recent Publications by Dr. Aucott

 Dr. Aucott received his undergraduate degree in molecular biology from the University of California at Berkeley and his MD from the Johns Hopkins University School of Medicine.
-He trained in at University Hospitals of Cleveland and is a diplomate of the American Board of Internal Medicine with board certification in Infectious Diseases.
+He trained at University Hospitals of Cleveland and is a diplomate of the American Board of Internal Medicine with board certification in Infectious Diseases.

 Dr. Aucott’s research is focused on improved diagnostic testing and health related outcomes in Lyme disease.
-He is widely recognized an international expert in post-treatment Lyme disease syndrome.
+He is widely recognized an international expert in post-treatment Lyme disease.
 He is currently the Principal Investigator for the SLICE studies, examining the impact of Lyme disease on health outcomes and the human immune system.
-The biorepository of blood samples from the SLICE studies are a nationally recognized resource that has formed the basis of numerous collaborations studying the microbiology and immune pathophysiology of Lyme disease.
+The well-characterized biorepository of blood samples from the SLICE studies are a nationally recognized resource that has formed the basis of numerous collaborations studying the microbiology and immune pathophysiology of Lyme disease.
 The SLICE biorepository has been instrumental in the development of several new candidate diagnostic tests for Lyme disease.

 Under Dr. Aucott’ s leadership the Johns Hopkins Lyme Disease Research Center has instituted a Physician CME Course and numerous education tools to help patients and physicians in the fight against the Lyme disease epidemic (hopkinslyme.org).